Welcome to Western Connecticut State University's Ed.D Nursing Program!

 It is with great excitement that we announce this collaborative Ed.D. in Nursing Education!
 To address the nursing shortage one must address the nursing faculty shortage.
 A group of innovative faculty from Western Connecticut State University and Southern Connecticut State University envisioned a program to address this need.

-We are happy to announce that our second cohort will be starting in Fall 2016.
-We will be accepting Applications starting October 1, 2015 with a deadline of March 1, 2016.
+We are happy to announce that our third cohort will be starting in Fall 2018.
+We will be accepting Applications starting September 15, 2017 with a deadline of March 1, 2018.
 Applications and an application checklist are now available on our nursing website.

 Why Western Connecticut State University for your Ed.D in Nursing Education?